Integrated Controls Management (ICM) Model

 - Plan.
 The overall GRC process beings with planning.
 This planning will define the policies, standards and controls for the organization.
 It will also directly influence the tools and services that an organization purchases, since technology purchases should address needs that are defined by policies and standards.

 - Do.
-Arguably, this is the most important section for cybersecurity and privacy practitioners.
+Arguably, this is the most important section for cybersecurity & data privacy practitioners.
 Controls are the “security glue” that make processes, applications, systems and services secure.
 Procedures (also referred to as control activities) are the processes how the controls are actually implemented and performed.
-The Secure Controls Framework (SCF) can be an excellent starting point for a control set if your organization lacks a comprehensive set of cybersecurity and privacy controls.
+The Secure Controls Framework (SCF) can be an excellent starting point for a control set if your organization lacks a comprehensive set of cybersecurity & data privacy controls.

 - Check.
 In simple terms, this is situational awareness.
 Situational awareness is only achieved through reporting through metrics and reviewing the results of audits/assessments.